+- Check the column(s) you wish to transform.

+- Choose the Match type as:

+- o Text to match text.

+- Regex to match using a Regular expression.

+- $\circ$ Empty to match empty cells (cells with whitespace are not empty).

-- Check the column(s) you wish to transform. - Choose whether to use text or Regular expression matching. - In Replace put the text you want to replace.
-You can use a column variable. - In With put the text you want to replace it with.
+- In Replace put the text you want to replace for Text or Regex matching.
+You can use a column variable.

+- In With put the text you want to replace it with.
 You can use a column variable.